This beginner’s tutorial explains various ways to install VirtualBox on Ubuntu and other Debian-based Linux distributions.

-You can also use VirtualBox for installing another Linux distribution in your current Linux system.
+You can also use VirtualBox for installing another Linux distribution within your current Linux system.
 Actually, this is what I use it for.
 If I hear about a nice Linux distribution, instead of installing it on a real system, I test it on a virtual machine.
-It’s more convenient when you just want to try out a distribution before making a decision about installing it on your actual machine.
+It’s more convenient when you just want to try out a distribution before making a decision about installing it on your actual computer.

 In this beginner’s tutorial, I’ll show you various ways of installing Oracle VirtualBox on Ubuntu and other Debian-based distributions.

-Installing VirtualBox on Ubuntu and Debian based Linux distributions
+Installing VirtualBox on Ubuntu and Debian-based Linux distributions

-The installation methods mentioned here should also work for other Debian and Ubuntu-based Linux distributions such as Linux Mint, elementary OS etc.
+The installation methods mentioned here should also work for other Debian- and Ubuntu-based Linux distributions such as Linux Mint, elementary OS, etc.

 Method 1: Install VirtualBox from Ubuntu Repository